 • Inner islands: the 43 inner islands are made up of granite and are clustered around the main islands of Mahé, La Digue, and Praslin

 The inner islands form the heart of Seychelles’ tourism industry and most of them offer travellers accommodation facilities, whereas the outer islands are mostly uninhabited.
 Each island has its own set of breathtaking beaches, each offering its own kind of magic.
 Get ready for some island hopping!

 Seychelles spoils nature lovers with an abundance of amazing, endemic fauna and flora, so you better make sure your camera is handy, as you don’t want to miss out on any of the wild action.
 Almost half of the country’s mainland is classified as national parks or protected areas, providing you with a multitude of endemic species to help protect.
-This is also why it’s the perfect destination to join an animal care projects!
 Some of the most iconic protected plant and animal species found in Seychelles include:

 • Aldabra tortoises: the world’s largest land tortoise, weighing 100 to 250kg, depending on gender and size

 • Coco-de-mer: the largest seed in the world weighing up to 18kg; it belongs to a palm tree